Fermata Auto vs Screen2Auto(2026): Which is better for Android Auto?

 Installing Fermata Auto is much easier than people expect.
 Here’s the recommended method:

-If you’re using a PC, scan the QR code with your Android phone.
+If you are using a computer you should scan the QR code with your Android phone.

-Always use Chrome other browsers may not work properly.
+You should always use Chrome because other browsers may not work properly.

-Tap Install, and if you like, add a shortcut to your home screen.
+You need to tap Install.
+If you want you can add a shortcut to your home screen.

-Once installed, you’ll see Fermata Auto in your app list.
+Once Fermata Auto is installed you will see Fermata Auto in your app list.

-Open the app, enter your email to activate WheelPal, and you’re good to go.
+You need to open Fermata Auto enter your email to activate WheelPal and then you are good to go.

-Play YouTube, Netflix, Prime video, or any other app you’ve added.
+You can play YouTube, Netflix, Prime video, Plex or any other app that you have added to Fermata Auto.

 Full Guide: Fermata Installation